Quantum Fields, Geometric Fluctuations, and the Structure of Spacetime: Collapse time

-To work with congruences of geodesics at the Planck scale, we set $\Delta=1$ in Eq.~(\ref{parameters}).
-Given $T_R$ and $T_L$, Eq.~(\ref{Ray}) can be solved exactly in terms of Bessel functions.
-We instead approached the problem numerically, using the software Mathematica~\cite{mathematica}.
-We solved the equation in steps $\Delta\tau=1$, with the initial condition at each step taken from the previous one and with $\theta(0)=0$, that is, an initially parallel pencil of particles.
-At each step, a numerical value for $T_{R/L}$ was randomly chosen using the probability distribution (\ref{probdist}).
-It is easy to see that eventually the solution collapses, $\theta(\tau_0)\to-\infty$, where $\tau_0$ is the ``collapse time''.
-This collapse time depends on the particular values of $T_R$ and $T_L$, and changes from experiment to experiment.
-We performed $10^7$ repetitions each for several values of the velocity $v$, with $0\leq v<1$.
-The calculated values for the averaged collapse time are shown in Fig.~\ref{fig:vlin}.
-To ensure $V(\varphi)\sim 0$, we set $V_0=10^{-2}$.
+We have solved this system of equations numerically in steps $\Delta t=\bar{\tau}$, with the initial condition at each step taken from the previous one and with $\theta(0)=0$, $x(0)=0$ and $\dot{x}(0)=0$, that is, an initially parallel pencil of particles initially at rest.
+At each step, a numerical value for the vacuum fluctuation $T_{R/L}$ is randomly chosen using the probability distribution (\ref{probdist}).
+We evolve the solution until $\theta$ diverges to $-\infty$.
+We call the time $t_c$ for which $\theta(t_c)\to-\infty$ the ``collapse time'' of the solution.

-For an initial collection of stationary particles ($v=0$), the average collapse time is given by $t_{f}^{(v=0)}=36.59t_P$, where $t_P$ is the Planck time.
-The histogram representing the relative frequency of events versus the collapse times is shown in Fig.~\ref{figg1}(a), while a typical ``trajectory'' of $\theta(\tau)$ is shown in Fig.~\ref{figg1}(b).
-Notice that the collapse of the pencil of geodesics occurs abruptly as a result of a large enough random fluctuation.

-When the velocity of the pencil of massive particles is increased to $v=0.8$, the average collapse time drops to $t_{f}^{(v=0.8)}=28.16 t_P$.
-The histogram and typical trajectories for this case (Figs.~\ref{figg1}(c) and \ref{figg1}(d)) are similar to those of the stationary case, but the peak of the histogram is shifted to the left. n both cases, we could not find an exact expression for a distribution that fits each histogram.

-Our most interesting result occurs for the case of ultra-relativistic particles, wherein $v\to1$ (Figs.~\ref{figg1}(e) and \ref{figg1}(f)).
-Here, the collapse time drops considerably to $t_{f}^{(v\to 1)}=8.54t_P$.
-The peak of the histogram now occurs at $t_f=0$, and an exponential distribution of the form $1/t_f\exp{\left(-\tau/t_f\right)}$ fits quite well, as shown in Fig.~\ref{figg1}(f).
-In~\cite{carlip1} we found the same behavior for the collapse of light rays, but there we were dealing with a stochastic equation with a time-independent source.
-Despite this different set-up, the result here for ultra-relativistic particles is completely consistent with the analysis of Ref.~\cite{carlip1}, and reinforces the evidence for the influence of vacuum fluctuations on the causal structure of spacetime.

-Finally, to show further evidence of the convergence of the collapse times as $v\to 1$, we performed numerical experiments for velocities $v$ close to $1$.
-The results are shown in the inset of Fig.~\ref{fig:vlin}, where the collapse time is plotted as a function of $v(n)=1-10^{-n}$, with $n=0,1,\dots,13$.
-We see that as $n$ grows---that is, as the velocity approaches the speed of light---the collapse times approach the limiting value $t_{f}^{(v\to 1)}=8.54t_P$.